Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 Sequin Attachment and Condition

 Check the condition of the sequins as well.
 Damaged or loose sequins may need to be removed or secured before dyeing.
+Replace any sequins that show signs of deterioration to ensure they survive the dyeing process.

 Cleaning and Preparation